daslyfe/JSSynth/README.md

 Grainboy! a web based audio/visual synthesizer based on Tonejs and React

+## TODO

+update the web audio context whenever safari for macOS adds support for advanced features, for now it just doesnt load in safari (but does work on Iphone)

+Solve file upload bug on IOS devices (may be impossible to upload audio file paths on ios)

+add midi back in

 ## Available Scripts

 In the project directory, you can run: